 - There is clear documentation of income and expenses.
 (In the U.S., for example, national governing bodies are registered as 501(c)(3) organizations and must fulfill specific requirements to maintain tax-exempt status).

 Are You in Need of Assistance?
 Contact Our International Sports Governance Attorneys Today!

 Good sports governance principles must encompass the specific needs of the relevant organization, including differences in existing rules in place across international boundaries.
 Our International sports governance attorneys have worked with governing bodies from around the world to establish best practices, ensure regulatory compliance, provide advice resolving crisis management, and handle internal disputes with member federations.

 If you have questions about governance practices or need help resolving a specific issue related to your sports governing body, our experienced International sports governance attorneys can help.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.